 Gross written premium is the amount received, or to be received, for insurance policies written by us during a specific period of time without reduction for premiums ceded to reinsurance.
+Following the Metromile Acquisition on July 28, 2022, we also include gross written premium from the sale of pay-per-mile auto insurance policies within the United States.
 The volume of our gross written premium in any given period is generally influenced by new business submissions, binding of new business submissions into policies, renewals of existing policies, and average size and premium rate of bound policies.